13 Ski Resorts Close to Calgary

 Driving distance from Calgary: 255 km

-This Crowsnest Pass-area resort is known for its laid-back vibe and its ultra-light “blower” snow (the kind that flies up around your face when you slice through it).
-In addition to lift-accessed runs, Castle also operates Powder Stagecoach cat skiing (backcountry skiing and snowboarding in terrain accessed via snow cat).
-If you live in the vicinity of the resort, check into the SnowKids Next Door program, which offers season’s passes for the price of administration ($25) to kids from kindergarten to grade six.
+This resort in the South Canadian Rockies is known for its laid-back vibe and its ultra-light “blower” snow (the kind that flies up around your face when you slice through it).
+In addition to runs accessed by the resort’s six chairlifts, Castle also operates Powder Stagecoach cat skiing (backcountry skiing and snowboarding in terrain accessed via snow cat), which includes fully guided runs, meals and après-ski beverages throughout the day and avalanche safety gear.

 Kicking Horse Mountain Resort